davidjbradshaw/iframe-resizer/docs/use_with/google_apps_script.md

 }, false)
 ```

-The value for `offsetHeight` may need to be adjusted based on the content of your iframe.
+The value for `offsetHeight` may need to be adjusted based on the content of your GAS application.